-Upflow or Horizontal units are shipped with the induced draft blower discharging from the top of the furnace. ("Top" is as viewed for an upflow installation.)
-The induced draft blower can be rotated 90 degrees for Category I venting.
-For horizontal installations, a four inch single wall pipe can be used to extend the induced draft blower outlet 1/2" beyond the furnace cabinet.
+Furnaces are shipped with the induced draft blower discharging from the top of the furnace. ("Top" is as viewed for an upflow installation.)
+The induced draft blower on MVC8 models can be rotated 90 degrees for Category I venting.
+For furnaces installed vertically or horizontally, a four-inch single wall pipe can be used to extend the induced draft blower outlet 1/2" beyond the furnace cabinet.
+On MVC8 furnaces installed upflow or horizontally with left side down, the draft inducer may be rotated to discharge from the right side of the cabinet.
+When rotating the inducer a chimney transition bottom kit (part # 0270F01119) is needed for proper alignment of the inducer outlet and the vent exit hole in the side of the cabinet.
+The inducer may NOT be rotated on CVC8 model furnaces regardless of installation position.

 THIS PRODUCT IS NOT DESIGNED FOR COUNTERCLOCK-WISE INDUCED DRAFT BLOWER ROTATION.

 Vent the furnace in accordance with the National Fuel Gas Code NFPA 54/ANSI Z223.1 - latest edition.
-In Canada, vent the furnace in accordance with the National Standard of Canada, CAN/CSA B149.1 and CAN/CSA B149.2 - latest editions and amendments.